alexanderwood/IntroToPython_CourseMaterial/README.txt

+# Intro to Python

 This repository contains the lecture slides used in my CST 1101 - Introduction to Problem Solving with Python course at New York City College of Technology.
+Python version 2 is used.

 In each folder, you will find:
 - tex file for the slides